quiltdata/quilt/docs/Catalog/Embed.md

       href?: string
       // Notification shown after copying href to the clipboard (if `emit` is not set to "override") notification?: string
-      // When set "notify" or "override", Embed will send "s3ObjectLink" message.
+      // Set to "notify" or "override" to enable Embed sending "s3ObjectLink" messages
+      // (otherwise those messages won't be sent).
-      // When set to "override", default action (copying href to clipboard) won't be performed. emit?: 'notify' | 'override' | null
+      // Set to "override" to disable default action on click (copying href to clipboard). emit?: 'notify' | 'override' | null
     }
   }